trellisfw/trellisfw-poc/growersync/README.md

 TODO:
 ---
-    - Load everything after login (not just on app mounted)
-    - Fix Year panel in UI
+    - Add logos/names to connection list (hardcode) based on url

+    - Why aren't shared users loaded?
+      - Need to get the meta from certs

     - Merge audits in UI based on (what are the determining factors again?)
       - This component will wrap Sam's CertCard